philips/hacks/golang-rpc-comparison/README.md

 - memory usage
 - language interoperability
 - client generation

+Things that won't be covered

+- resiliancy to network partitions and latency
+- error handling mechanismsj

 The methods of analysis will be benchmarks, research, and educated guesses.

 ## Options Considered